StacyKioko/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task 12-combinations : printf "%s\n" {a..z}{a..z} | grep -v "oo" : The script prints all possible combinations of two letters, except oo.

 Task 13-print_float : printf "%.2f\n" $NUM : The script prints a number with two decimal places, followed by a new line.

+Task 100-decimal_to_hexadecimal : printf "%x\n" $DECIMAL : The script converts a number from base 10 to base 16